USACE ‘Blue Roof’ installs begin in Sarasota at record pace

 |0

-This work, USACE ‘Blue Roof’ installs begin in Sarasota at record pace, by Mark Rankin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE ‘Blue Roof’ installs begin in Sarasota at record pace [Image 3 of 3], by Brigida Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.